 “… It’s a challenge that we all face together in this environment of social communications, and the problem is not principally technological.
 We must ask ourselves: are we capable of bringing Christ into this area, or rather, of bringing about the encounter with Christ?
 To walk with the pilgrim through life, but as Jesus walked with the pilgrims of Emmaus, warming their hearts and leading them to the Lord?
 Are we capable of communicating the face of a Church which can be a “home” to everyone?”

-If this mission excites you, if you agree with Pope Francis, join Good News Ministries in making a difference in the hearts of the people who have felt disconnected from or even shunned by the Church.
+If this mission excites you, join Good News Ministries in making a difference in the hearts of the people who have felt disconnected from or even shunned by the Church.
 Join our team, or make a donation to help us grow our outreach, or ask us how we can train your parish to accompany people on their journeys through both personal encounters and social communications tools.

 As Pope Francis prayed at the end of his address to the Plenary Assembly of the Pontifical Council for Social Communications: “Let us all pray that the Lord may warm our hearts and sustain us in the engaging mission of bringing him to the world.”